Details at a Glance

 Continuation funding: A student who has been awarded a MSGC grant in the previous year may apply again.
 In this case, the application must include a progress report based on activities during the current MSGC fellowship.

-Letter/s of recommendation: Two letters of recommendation from faculty members at the MSGC-affiliated institution familiar with the applicant’s academic qualifications and interests are required.
-One letter must be from the applicant’s mentor and indicate the agreement of the faculty member to serve in this mentoring capacity for the duration of the award as well as his/her expectations of and responsibilities within the research project.
+Letter/s of recommendation: A faculty member at the MSGC-affiliated institution must provide a letter of recommendation that relates to the applicant’s academic qualifications and interests.
+This letter must also indicate the agreement of the faculty member to serve in this mentoring capacity for the duration of the award as well as his/her expectations of and responsibilities within the research project.
+A second letter of recommendation from a faculty member, supervisor, coach, advisor, etc. is optional.
 An email giving instructions for submitting the letter to MSGC electronically will be provided to the references.

 Effect on financial aid: Fellowships have the potential to impact existing financial aid.
 Prior to accepting an award, students will need to understand the impact and allowability of accepting the award.
 If a student has a financial aid package, it would be beneficial to inquire at the Financial Aid Office at their institution before applying.